-Timeline - Changes to reverse repo rate since 2001
+TIMELINE - Changes to reverse repo rate since 2001

 7.50 20-02-2001

-* Note: Prior to October 29, 2004, the reverse repo rate was known as the repo rate.
-For further details, please see RBI's website: (www.rbi.org.in)
+Note: Prior to October 29, 2004, the reverse repo rate was known as the repo rate.
+For further details, please see central bank's website: (www.rbi.org.in)

 (Compiled by Neha Dasgupta; Editing by Anand Basu)